 For our call center customer, the solution involved a completely redesigned user interface that better fit the call center reps’ needs.
 Using the information they gathered through user research, they mapped out a data-entry process that perfectly mirrors how their reps wanted the process to work.

-3. Implement and experiment.
+3. Implement results from the design thinking process and experiment.

 Now, it’s time to implement your plan and see if you get the results you were expecting.
 Once you see how your team reacts to the changes, you can tweak your direction if it isn’t quite working.
 Experiments and fast iterations can be the most critical phase of design thinking, but companies often fail here due to the amount of code engineering required to shift gears quickly.